ankraft/ACME-oneM2M-CSE/README.md

 Please note that in case you provide the arguments directly the first argument needs to be `None`.

 The names of the *argparse* variables can be used here, and you may provide all or only some of the arguments.
-Please note that you need to keep the import statements at the top of that file (or copy them to your application).
+Please note that you need to keep or copy the `import` and `sys.path` statements at the top of that file.

 ## URL Mappings